nkprince007/dhcplb/vagrant/README.md

 And restart it with:

 ```
-# initctl restart dhcplb
+$ sudo systemctl restart dhcplb
 ```

-Logs will be in `/var/log/upstart/dhcplb.log` (becuase the current Vagrant image uses a version of Ubuntu using Upstart init replacement).
+Logs will be available via journald using `journalctl -x -f -u dhcplb` (becuase the current Vagrant image uses Ubuntu 22.04 using systemd as init system).

 On the `dhcpclient` you can initiate dhcp requests using these commands: